1 When you can apply

 Apply to a combination of schools

-If you are applying to schools where we manage their admissions and schools who manage their own admissions, you will need to complete an In-year application - WSCC-managed admissions (IYA/WSCCMA) form and as many School-managed admissions (IYA/SMA) forms as required.
+If you are applying both to schools where we manage their admissions and schools who manage their own admissions, you will need to complete a WSCC-managed admissions (IYA/WSCCMA) form and as many School-managed admissions (IYA/SMA) forms as required.

 Supplementary information forms